Skip to main content

 Optional Parameters

-<path>Optional JSON path that specifies the JSON subdocument to be checked.
-If it is not provided, the default is the root document.
+• <path> String type, optional JSON path that specifies the JSON subdocument to check.
+If not provided, defaults to the root document.

 Return Value